minghsu0107/go-random-chat/README.md

   - If you prefer at-least-once delivery for message Pub/Sub, please refer to [this branch](https://github.com/minghsu0107/go-random-chat/tree/kafka) where Kafka is used as the message broker.
 - High performance and linear scalability.
 - User matching with idempotency.
+- Message seen feature.
+- Auto-scroll to the first unseen message.
 - Responsive web design.
 ## Usage
 ```bash